Catocala junctura Walker,

 Range: Found from the Ohio River drainage west to the west Coast.
 Absent from the East and Gulf Coast states.

 Broods/Flight Times: A single summer brood, June into October.

 Habitat: Prairies, meadows and woodlands containing or adjacent to host plants.

 Avg.
 Wingspan: Medium to large Underwing, 2 2/3 – 3 1/3 Inches

 Identification: FW generally brownish gray and nondescript.
 HW orange-pink with inner black band narrow, turning in sharply, not reaching the inner margin with the fringe being white with black barring.
 (5)

 Similar Species: In the Once Married Underwing (C. unijuga) the narrow black band on the HW meets the inner margin.
-Most specimens do not have a small separate spot at the lower end as do Meske’s, and Orion Underwings.
+Most specimens do not have a small separate spot at the lower end as do Meske’s (C. meskei), and Orion (C. orion) Underwings.

 Literature Cited: (5) Bill Oehlke’s moth website.